-If you've decided to study in Australia, there are various student visas that you could apply for.
-The class of visa will depend on the type of study you choose, and sometimes the length of the course.
+If you have decided to study in Australia, the type of visa you will need to apply for will depend on the type of study you choose, and sometimes the length of the course.

 Some study options you could apply for include:

 - Primary and Secondary School

 - English (ELICOS)

 - Vocational Education and Training (VET)